baekka1/lsdp-final-project/README.md

 vertices' neighbors in the target cluster.
 The version of LS found in the literature is hard to parallelize, since a vertex's decision to move is based on the clustering of other vertices and thus must be performed sequentially.
-So instead, we came up with a PIVOT-like version of LS which ensures that every vertex that is moved is in its own indepedent set.
+So instead, we came up with a PIVOT-like version of LS which ensures that every vertex that is moved is in its own independent set.
 This way, LS can be parallelized and multiple vertices can move at a time safely since it is a constraint that they be in their own 'set'.
 LS is then repeated a certain number of iterations, or until no other improvements can be made.